qualcomm/resource-tuner/Docs/README.md

 # Introduction

+Resource Tuner is a lightweight daemon that monitors and dynamically regulates CPU, memory, and I/O usage of user-space processes.
+It leverages kernel interfaces like procfs, sysfs and cgroups to enforce runtime policies, ensuring system stability and performance in embedded and resource-constrained environments.

 Gaining control over system resources such as the CPU, caches, and GPU is a powerful capability in any developer’s toolkit.
 By fine-tuning these components, developers can optimize the system’s operating point to make more efficient use of hardware resources and significantly enhance the user experience.

 For example, increasing the CPU's Dynamic Clock and Voltage Scaling (DCVS) minimum frequency to 1 GHz can boost performance during demanding tasks.
 Conversely, capping the maximum frequency at 1.5 GHz can help conserve power during less intensive operations.